 Visit La Rogativa

-Of all the lovely sculptures in Old San Juan, why do we single out La Rogativa?
-I think it's because of the story it tells.
+Of all the lovely sculptures in Old San Juan, why single out La Rogativa?
+Because of the story it tells.
 The monument, located in a quiet corner of the city near the San Juan Gate, commemorates one of the most evocative legends of Puerto Rico.

-In 1797, the British attacked Old San Juan; outnumbered and facing defeat, a priest led a religious procession through the city.
-The British, mistaking the citizens for reinforcements, abandoned the attack.
+In 1797, the British attacked Old San Juan, but a quick-thinking priest led the outnumbered soldiers on a religious procession through the city.
+The British mistook the citizens for reinforcements and abandoned their attack.

 08 of 10